Shopping for the best baby beach gear?

 Our beach has a narrow section of beach sand, it also has a cement path along the beach, so we only have the drag the stroller a metre or so before settling down.
 The best stroller for beach sand is jogging-style strollers.
-Whilst we personally have a Baby Jogger, the BOB Jogging Stroller comes highly recommended for beach use.
+Whilst we personally have a Baby Jogger, the BOB Jogging Stroller comes highly recommended as the best strollers for the beach.

 2. Wet Bags